cwoebker/.com/_posts/2012-01-05-unix-zshell-reloaded.markdown

 ## Oh-My-ZSH

-[oh-my-zsh] which was written by [Robby Russell] tries to solve this problem and in my opinion, suceeds in doing so.
+[oh-my-zsh] which was written by [Robby Russell] tries to solve this problem and in my opinion, succeeds in doing so.
 It is easy to install, use and customize and makes everyday working with a shell a charm.
 Unfortunately

 ### Installation